Renewal and Refinancing #Mortgage Basics

 Home Appraisal $300 – $500

-(fee range depends on your property’s location, the available number of assessors, travelling distance to property from assessors office, type of home, and type of appraisal)
+(fee range depends on your property’s location, the available number of assessors, travelling distance to the property from the assessors office, type of home, and type of appraisal)

 Legal Fees $750 – $1,500